FAC8/READMES/Week5/testing-redis.md

 Therefore, in my opinion, the only way to correctly test your code is to interface it with the real database."

 [Stackoverflow discussion on database testing](http://stackoverflow.com/questions/12526160/mocking-database-in-node-js)

+## Lolipop questions

+1. Which of the methods `.get` or `.set` needs to have the assertion placed within the callback and why are some redis client methods asynchronous?
+2. Name a drawback of using a mock database for testing your code.